Skip to main content

 Lines

-Lines have three sections. :[Speaker]: "[Content]" #[Tag]
+Lines have three sections. :?[Speaker]: "[Content]" ?[#Tag]

-Tags can are also optional and can be omitted or multiple can be separated each with their own hash (#).
+Speakers are optional and can be empty with ::.
+Tags are also optional and can be omitted or multiple can be separated each with their own hash (#).

 Jumps